Hearing Assessment

 Signs that you need a hearing test

-Objective hearing tests measure physiological responses of the auditory system independently of the individual’s subjective input.
-These tests do not require active participation or response.
-Examples include otoacoustic emissions (OAEs), measuring inner ear sound wave responses, and auditory brainstem response (ABR), assessing electrical activity of the auditory nerve and brainstem.
-Objective tests provide information about auditory system function and help identify hearing disorders or issues.
+Objective hearing tests are diagnostic evaluations that measure specific physiological responses of the auditory system, independent of the individual’s subjective input.
+These tests do not require the patient to actively participate or respond.
+Examples of objective hearing tests include otoacoustic emissions (OAEs), which measure the sound waves generated by the inner ear in response to a stimulus, and auditory brainstem response (ABR), which assesses the electrical activity of the auditory nerve and brainstem in response to sound.
+These tests provide valuable information about the functioning of the auditory system and can help identify hearing disorders or issues.

 Book Your Hearing Consultation Today